deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 layout: default
 ---

-# Comparing artificial intelligence, machine learning and deep learning
+# Artificial intelligence, machine learning & deep learning

 You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest.
 Deep learning is a subset of machine learning, which is a subset of AI.